TITLE 89: SOCIAL SERVICES

 Section 240.715 Determination of Need

-b) The need for long term care is based upon the determined need for a continuum of in-home and community-based services to prevent inappropriate or premature placement in an institutional long term care facility.
+b) The need for long term care is based upon the determined need for a continuum of in-home and community-based services to prevent inappropriate or premature placement in a nursing facility.

-c) The extent and degree of an applicant's/client's need for long term care shall be determined on the basis of impaired cognitive and functional status as well as the available physical/environmental supports provided to the applicant/client by family, friends or others in the community.
+c) The extent and degree of a participant's need for long term care shall be determined on the basis of impaired cognitive and functional status as well as the available physical/environmental supports provided to the participant by family, friends or others in the community.

-d) The Determination of Need consists of two parts:
+d) The Determination of Need assessment tool consists of two parts:

-1) The Mini-Mental State Examination (Folstein, Folstein and McHugh, 1975, no later editions or amendments included) measures cognitive functioning of the applicant/client.
+1) The Mini-Mental State Examination (Folstein, Folstein and McHugh, 1975, no later editions or amendments included) measures cognitive functioning of the participant.

-A) The applicant/client who receives a score equal to or more than 21 shall be considered to be cognitively intact and zero points shall be added to the Part A, Level of Impairment, score on the Determination of Need.
+A) The participant who receives a score of 21 or higher shall be considered cognitively intact and zero points shall be added to the Part A, Level of Impairment, score on the Determination of Need assessment tool.

-B) The applicant/client who receives a score of 20 or less or who has been diagnosed by a physician or psychiatrist as having dementia, Alzheimer's disease, or organic brain syndrome shall be considered to be cognitively impaired and ten points shall be added to the Part A, Level of Impairment, score on the Determination of Need.
+B) The participant who receives a score of 20 or less or who has been diagnosed by a physician or psychiatrist as having dementia, Alzheimer's disease, or organic brain syndrome shall be considered cognitively impaired and ten points shall be added to the Part A, Level of Impairment, score on the Determination of Need assessment tool.

-C) Ten additional points shall be added to the Part A, Level of Impairment, score on the Determination of Need for the applicant/client who meets the following three criteria:
+C) Ten additional points shall be added to the Part A, Level of Impairment, score on the Determination of Need assessment tool for the participant who meets the following three criteria:

-i) Applicant/client has been adjudicated disabled or incompetent by a Probate Court judge or judge assigned to render a decision on such matters in a court of competent jurisdiction; and
+i) Participant has been adjudicated disabled or incompetent by a Probate Court judge or judge assigned to render a decision on such matters in a court of competent jurisdiction;

-ii) a physician or psychiatrist licensed by the State of Illinois has certified that in his/her professional judgement the applicant/client suffers from Alzheimer's disease, organic brain syndrome, or dementia; and
+ii) a physician or psychiatrist licensed by the State of Illinois has certified that, in their professional judgement, the participant suffers from Alzheimer's disease, organic brain syndrome, or dementia; and

-iii) a physician or psychiatrist licensed by the State of Illinois has certified that in his/her professional judgement the applicant/client requires 24-hour home and community-based services to remain in the home.
+iii) a physician or psychiatrist licensed by the State of Illinois has certified that, in their professional judgement, the participant requires 24-hour home and community-based services to remain in the home.

-2) The Determination of Need measures the applicant's/client's ability to perform the following activities of daily living (ADLs) and instrumental activities of daily living (IADLs):
+2) The Determination of Need assessment tool measures the participant's ability to perform the following activities of daily living (ADLs) and instrumental activities of daily living (IADLs):

 A) Activities of Daily Living